nallen05/old-norse/bifrost/README.md

 ## Sending runes to the terminal

-`BIFROST-WRITE (rune-or-char)`
+`RUNE-WRITE (rune-or-char)`
  - send `RUNE-OR-CHAR` to `*BIFROST-IO*`
  - runes with no payload can be provided as a keyword or a list, so `:HIDE-CURSOR` & `(:HIDE-CURSOR)` are treated as the same
  - see below for full dictionary of known tokens

 ## Reading runes from the terminal

-`BIFROST-READ ()`
+`RUNE-READ ()`
   - like `READ-CHAR`, except that:
     1. it reads from `*BIFROST-IO*`
-    2. Multi-character escape sequences are converted to s-expressions we call the return value of `BIFROST-READ` a "rune".
+    2. Multi-character escape sequences are converted to s-expressions we call the return value of `RUNE-READ` a "rune".
 A rune is either:
        - a "simple rune", which is a character, as would be returned by `READ-CHAR` (eg: `#\a` or `#\Newline`)
        - a "complex rune", which is list of the format `(NAME .
 PAYLOAD)` representing an escape sequence (eg: `(:MOVE-CURSOR ROW COLUMN)` or `(:UP-ARROW)`)
     3. always sets `*RUNE*,*RUNE-PAYLOAD*, *RUNE-CONTAINER*`
     4. based on CBOX interactions, may also set: `*pressed-cbox*,*pressed-cbox-container*,*hover-cbox*,*hover-cbox-container*`.

-`BIFROST-READ-NO-HANG ()`
+`RUNE-READ-NO-HANG ()`
-  - like `BIFROST-READ` excect that if if there's nothing to read, then it returns `NIL` instead of hanging.
-This is the `READ-CHAR-NO-HANG` version of `BIFROST-READ`
+  - like `RUNE-READ` excect that if if there's nothing to read, then it returns `NIL` instead of hanging.
+This is the `READ-CHAR-NO-HANG` version of `RUNE-READ`
-  - NOTE: `BIFROST-READ-NO-HANG` actually sometimes does do a very small amount of hanging: when processing escape sequences (see `*BIFROST-READ-ESCAPE-SEQUENCE-MAX-HANG*` for more info)
+  - NOTE: `RUNE-READ-NO-HANG` actually sometimes does do a very small amount of hanging: when processing escape sequences (see `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` for more info)

-`*BIFROST-READ-ESCAPE-SEQUENCE-MAX-HANG*`
+`*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*`
   - the only way to tell the difference between an escape sequence & the user hitting ESC is to both (1) see if the characters that come next match a known escape sequence & (2) track the delay between characters (escape sequences should send all the characters at once).
 This parameter controls how many seconds to wait between characters before deciding that a sequence of valid escape sequence characters was sent too slowly to be an escape sequence
-  - it is used by both `BIFROST-READ` & `BIFROST-READ-NO-HANG` to process escape sequences
+  - it is used by both `RUNE-READ` & `RUNE-READ-NO-HANG` to process escape sequences
-  - if you set `*BIFROST-READ-ESCAPE-SEQUENCE-MAX-HANG*` to NIL, then you can enter escape sequences character-by-character by hand for testing/debugging purposes
+  - if you set `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` to NIL, then you can enter escape sequences character-by-character by hand for testing/debugging purposes
   - it defaults to 0.01
     - if you are using local connection you could turn this down (eg: 0.05)
     - if you are on a very high latency remote connection (eg SSH or TTYD) you might want to turn this up (eg: 0.15-0.2)